-To date, Girls Who Code has reached 185,000 girls.
+Since its launch, Girls Who Code has reached hundreds of thousands of girls.
 Participants are entering college and declaring computer science and related majors in large numbers.
 When she launched the organization, Reshma never imagined it would become a national movement for empowering girls and young women in tech.
 But Girls Who Code is doing just that—supporting girls in breaking down stereotypes, encouraging them to explore male-dominated industries and showing them the power of bravery and resilience.

 To learn more about Reshma’s business, visit GirlsWhoCode.org.